-- · our natural gas marketing operations; - our wholly-owned natural gas compression operations; - a non-controlling interest in PES.
-Prior to PES's reorganization in August 2018, ETO's 33% interest in PES was reflected as an unconsolidated affiliate; subsequent the August 2018 reorganization, ETO holds an approximately 7.4% interest in PES and no longer reflects PES as an affiliate; - our investment in coal handling facilities; and - our Canadian operations, which were acquired in the SemGroup acquisition in December 2019 and include natural gas gathering and processing assets.
+- our natural gas marketing operations; - our wholly-owned natural gas compression operations; - a non-controlling interest in PES.
+Prior to PES's reorganization in August 2018, ETO's 33% interest in PES was reflected as an unconsolidated affiliate; subsequent the August 2018 reorganization, ETO holds an approximately 7.4% interest in PES and no longer reflects PES as an affiliate; and - our investment in coal handling facilities.

 Segment Adjusted EBITDA.
-For the year ended December 31, 2019 compared to the prior year, Segment Adjusted EBITDA increased due to the net impact of the following:
+For the year ended December 31, 2019 compared to the prior year, Segment Adjusted EBITDA increased due to the net impacts of the following:

-- an increase of \$8 million in gains from park and loan and storage activity; - an increase of \$11 million in optimized gains on residue gas sales; - an increase of \$7 million from settled derivatives; - an increase of \$15 million from a legal settlement;
+- an increase of \$8 million in gains from park and loan and storage activity; - an increase of \$11 million in optimized gains on residue gas sales; - an increase of \$7 million from settled derivatives; - an increase of \$15 million from a legal settlement; - an increase of \$12 million from payments related to the PES bankruptcy; - an increase of \$6 million from the recognition of deferred revenue related to a bankruptcy; - an increase of \$3 million from power trading activities; and

-- · an increase of \$12 million from payments related to the PES bankruptcy; - an increase of \$6 million from the recognition of deferred revenue related to a bankruptcy; - an increase of \$3 million from power trading activities; - an increase of \$3 million from the SemCAMS joint venture for the period subsequent to our acquisition of SemGroup on December 5, 2019, net of an increase in SemGroup corporate expenses; and - a decrease of \$40 million in merger and acquisition expenses; partially offset by - a decrease of \$36 million due to the contribution of CDM to USAC in April 2018, subsequent to which CDM is reflected in the Investment in USAC segment; - a decrease of \$8 million due to lower gas prices and increased power costs; and - a decrease of \$11 million due to lower revenue from our compressor equipment business.
+- a decrease of \$21 million in merger and acquisition expenses; partially offset by - a decrease of \$36 million due to the contribution of CDM to USAC in April 2018, subsequent to which CDM is reflected in the Investment in USAC segment; - · a decrease of \$8 million due to lower gas prices and increased power costs; and - a decrease of \$11 million due to lower revenue from our compressor equipment business.